Classes meet July 11-22, 8:30-11:30 am at Sunshine Elementary

 What does Force & Motion have to do with toys?
 Join us as we investigate what’s really hiding in a toy box!
 We’ll set up a matchbox track course in the classroom.
 Then we’ll roll toy cars, marbles, and balls of various masses down the ramp.
 Who invented the Slinky?
 How does it walk down stairs?
 We will answer questions that you have while using toys straight from the toy box!
 FEE = $10

-Instructor: Susan Trotter, David Harrison Elementary, Springfield
+Instructor: Susan Trotter, First Grade Teacher David Harrison Elementary, Springfield

 Space travelers come be part of the SQT team and travel beyond earth this summer.
 We’ll start at the moon, visit our solar system, fly off to black holes, jump from star to star, and finally venture to distant galaxies.
 You will work as a team to create our solar system and deep space.
 You will also investigate NASA’s current space programs.
 What’s happening now, and what lies in your NASA future of space exploration.